 The history of the Philippines begins with its first inhabitants arriving via primitive boats nearly 67,000 years ago.
 Various tribes roamed the islands until small kingdoms began establishing roots during the first millennium.

-For several centuries there was no unifying power within the Philippine archipelago, rather the islands were controlled by various sultans.
+For several centuries there was no unifying power within the Philippine archipelago, as the islands were controlled by various sultans.

 During their early years as a new country, the Philippines faced various challenges, and had to be almost completely rebuilt following the devastation brought on by World War II.

-The dictatorial government of Ferdinand Marcos ended in 1986, and since then, a long parade of electoral presidential problems and internal struggles have continued.
+The dictatorial government of Ferdinand Marcos ended in 1986.
+Since then, a long parade of electoral presidential problems and internal struggles have been ongoing.